Koed00/hpstr-jekyll-theme/_posts/2015-08-06-managed-environments-with-piptools.markdown

 requests==2.7.0           # via bpython
 six==1.9.0                # via bpython
 {% endhighlight %}
-Most software will only look for a `requirements.txt` file to install dependencies, so this is a great way of keeping these packages out of your Heroku dynos or similar platforms while still managing your environment.
+Most software will only look for a `requirements.txt` file to install dependencies, so this is a great way of keeping these packages out of your Heroku dynos or similar platforms while still managing your development environment.

 ## Pip sync
 Until now we haven't installed anything yet in our virtualenv.
-We could simpy do `$ pip install -r requirements.txt` but what if there are already packages previously installed?.
+We could simpy do `$ pip install -r requirements.txt` but what if there are already packages previously installed?
 The new `pip-sync` command takes care of this.
-It not only installs your requirements, it also removes anything that is not defined in your requirement files.
+It not only installs your dependencies, it also removes anything that is not defined in your requirement files.
 You'll soon find out if you forgot to list a crucial package in the `.in` files.

 Let's run:
 {% highlight bash %}